CtrlK

 Distinctiveness Conflict Risk

-The trigger 'reading or writing Python files' is overly broad and would conflict with any Python-related skill.
-The typing-specific content is distinctive, but the trigger condition makes it fire for all Python work.
+The trigger 'Must use when reading or writing Python files' is extremely broad and would conflict with virtually any Python-related skill.
+This skill is about type patterns specifically, but the trigger would fire for any Python file interaction.

 Total